IlyaOrson/CyberDreamcatcher/README.md

 ```

 > [!WARNING]
 > This is the layout we expect from the simulator configuration...
-BUT unfortunately this is not respected by CybORG.
+BUT this is not actually enforced by CybORG.

 ### Training